Hardcore (electronic dance music genre): 1990s

 In the United States, the New York pioneer of techno Lenny Dee launched the first dedicated hardcore record label Industrial Strength Records in 1991 that has federated a large part of the American scene, making New York one of the biggest centers of early American hardcore.
 Other American producers on the label included Deadly Buda and the Horrorist, but the label has also produced producers from other nationalities.
 At the same time in Rotterdam, the DJs and producers Paul Elstak and Rob Fabrie popularized a speedier style, with saturated bass-lines, quickly known as "gabber", and its more commercial and accessible form, happy hardcore.

 Paul Elstak founded Rotterdam Records in 1992, which became the first hardcore label in the Netherlands.
 In 1992 at Utrecht, a large rave called The Final Exam led to the creation of the label ID&T. Launched in 1993, the concept of Thunderdome quickly popularized hardcore music in Europe with a catalogue of CD compilations and events, attracting thousands of young people that launched the gabber movement.
 Just during the single year of 1993, four compilations were released with increasing success.
 Many artists on the compilations have become well-known figures in the scene, notably 3 Steps Ahead, DJ Buzz Fuzz, The Dreamteam, Neophyte, Omar Santana, and Charly Lownoise and Mental Theo in the gabber/happy hardcore registry.
 The same year, the label Mokum Records was created by Freddy B who had success with artists and groups like Technohead Tellurian, the Speedfreak, Scott Brown, and the Belgian musician Liza N'Eliaz, pioneer of speedcore.

 Around 1993, the style became clearly defined and was simply named "hardcore", as it left its influences from Detroit techno.

 In England, the members of the sound system Spiral Tribe, including Stormcore, 69db, Crystal Distortion and Curley hardened their acid-breakbeat sound, becoming the pioneers of the "acidcore" and "hardtechno" genres.
 In 1994, they founded the label Network 23 which among others has produced Somatic Responses, Caustic Visions and Unit Moebius, establishing the musical and visual basis of the free party rave.

+Hardcore/Gabber clubs in Belgium, DJ Yves was resident DJ at Club X in Wuustwezel and from the Hardcore room of the Cherry Moon in Lokeren, DJ Bass (DHT) was resident DJ of the Hardcore room of Temple Of House La Bush in Esquelmes (Pecq) and of La Florida in La Glanerie (Rumes) which is next to the Complexe Cap'tain.
+Thunderdome in Belgium was organized at the Antwerps Sportpaleis and in clubs such as the Planet Hardcore (Club) in Dendermonde 3 April 1994, the Extreme in Affligem on 16 December 1994, the Club X in Wuustwezel on 7 June 1996 and 13 September 1996, the Cherry Moon in Lokeren on 31 October 1997.

-In France, the pioneers of hardcore include Laurent Hô.
-The french hardcore scene later went on to develop into frenchcore.
+In France, the pioneers of hardcore include Laurent Hô and Liza 'N' Eliaz.
+The French hardcore scene later went on to develop into frenchcore.